kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 12](https://adventofcode.com/2020/day/12)

 This was one of my better performances on the Julia leaderboard.
-Using complex numbers makes it quite straightforward to deal with problems involving rotation.

 ```julia
 readInput() = split(strip(read("src/day12/input.txt", String)), '\n')